olivemckenzie2003/Classes-C-/README.md

     }

-    Default Constructor: Cylinder() = default; creates a cylinder object with default values for base_radius and height (set to 1 in the private section).
+    Creates a cylinder object with default values for base_radius and height (set to 1 in the private section).

+    Default Constructor: Cylinder() = default;

-    Parameterized Constructor: Cylinder(double rad_param, double height_param) initializes the cylinder with specific values for base_radius and height.
+    Initializes the cylinder with specific values for base_radius and height.

+    Parameterized Constructor: Cylinder(double rad_param, double height_param)

+Purpose: Calculates and returns the volume of the cylinder using the formula:

 b.
 Volume Calculation